 - Bear photography from a small boat, enabling photographers to travel to, and with, the bears at close range as they move along the shore or dive for salmon.
 2 photographers with guide per boat

-- Bald eagle photography along the lake shore and river in Lake Clark National Park.
+- Bald eagle photography along the lake shore and river at the bear lodge.

 - Helicopter flight over glacier and a half-day at iceberg filled lake (Weight Limit of 300 lbs/Person)